Consensys/doc.tessera/docs/HowTo/Configure/TLS.md

 In `CA` trust mode, only nodes with a valid certificate and chain of trust are allowed to connect.
 For this trust mode, trust stores must be provided and must contain a list of trust certificates.

-!!! example "Configuration file using `CA` trust mode"
+!!! example "`CA` trust mode configuration"

     ```json
     "sslConfig" : {